Appleford-on-Thames: Parish church

+Samuel Green built the organ in 1777 for Abbey House of Sutton Courtenay.
+It was moved to Appleford parish church at a later date.

 Transport

 In 1844 the Great Western Railway opened an extension from Didcot to Oxford, passing through Appleford parish and crossing the River Thames just north of the village.
 The new line included a station at Appleford, but the station was closed after just five years.
 In 1933 the GWR opened a new halt on the site, which continues in service today as Appleford railway station.
 Appleford had a bus service until 2016 when Oxfordshire County Council withdrew its subsidy.
 It was route 46, which ran once in each direction on a Monday morning between Clifton Hampden Post Office and Abingdon War Memorial.

 Amenities

 Appleford has a village hall and a Women's Institute.
 Appleford had a pub, the Carpenters Arms, but in 2012 it ceased trading and its owner applied for planning permission to convert it into a private house.